Wal Handley: OK

-He was the motorcycle messenger for the OK factory, and in 1922 he rode an OK Junior in the first Lightweight TT race held at the 1922 Isle of Man TT Races.
-Arriving on the Isle of Man the day before his first practice lap, Walter Handley was confronted the next day with an early morning practice session with heavy mist and unfamiliarity with the Mountain Course, turned right and started to ride the course in the wrong direction.
+Handley was the motorcycle messenger for the OK factory, and in 1922 he rode an OK Junior in the first Lightweight TT race held at the 1922 Isle of Man TT Races.
+Arriving on the Isle of Man the day before his first practice lap, Handley was confronted the next day with an early morning practice session with heavy mist and unfamiliarity with the Mountain Course, turned right and started to ride the course in the wrong direction.
 He was stopped by a Flag Marshal at Governor's Bridge just as other competitors were just about to complete their first lap of practice.
-This incident in practice involving Walter Handley was described as the "Comedy of novice from Birmingham" by the national newspapers.
+This incident in practice involving Handley was described as the "Comedy of novice from Birmingham" by the national newspapers.
 He set the fastest lap of 51.01 mi/h on an OK Junior even though he did not finish the race.

-In the 1923 Isle of Man TT he tried entering both the Lightweight and the Junior TT races, coming eighth in the Lightweight, but failing to finish in the Junior.
-His last ride for OK was on an OK-Supreme in the 1929 Lightweight TT but he had a DNF.
+In the 1923 Isle of Man TT, Handley tried entering both the Lightweight and the Junior TT races, coming eighth in the Lightweight, but failing to finish in the Junior.
+His last ride for OK was on an OK-Supreme in the 1929 Lightweight TT, where he had a DNF.

 Rex-Acme

-In 1922 the Rex and Acme motorcycle companies were amalgamated to form Rex-Acme.
+In 1922, the Rex and Acme motorcycle companies were amalgamated to form Rex-Acme.
 Walter Handley raced Rex-Acme motorcycles from 1924 to 1928, making them famous, and even became a company director, but left in 1928 to ride different machinery.
 Handley rode Rex-Acmes using the Blackburne 173 cc single, and, in the 1926 Senior TT, the Rex-Acme OHV 498 cc V twin.

-In 1924 he entered the Junior, Lightweight, and Ultra-Lightweight classes on Rex-Acme motorcycles, but failed to finish in any event.
+In 1924, Handley entered the Junior, Lightweight, and Ultra-Lightweight classes on Rex-Acme motorcycles, but failed to finish in any event.
 In the 1925 Isle of Man TT, entering the same races, and still riding for Rex-Acme, he won both the Junior and Ultra-Lightweight TT races, with a DNF in the Lightweight.
 That double win was the first time a rider had won two TT races in one week.
-In 1926 he came second in the Senior TT, and third in the Junior TT, with a DNF in the Lightweight TT.
-In 1927 he came first in the Lightweight TT, with a DNF on the final lap in the Junior TT when in the lead.
-In 1928 his Senior and Lightweight TT entries both failed to finish.
+In 1926, he came second in the Senior TT, and third in the Junior TT, with a DNF in the Lightweight TT.
+In 1927, he came first in the Lightweight TT, with a DNF on the final lap in the Junior TT when in the lead.
+In 1928, his Senior and Lightweight TT entries both failed to finish.
 His last Rex Acme ride was in the 1930 Lightweight TT but he had a DNF.